opensearch-project/.github/RELEASING.md

 ### Plugin Branching

 Plugins, such as [job-scheduler](https://github.com/opensearch-project/job-scheduler) aren't as active as OpenSearch, and typically track 2 releases in parallel instead of 3.
-For example, given the last major release of 1.0, job-scheduler maintains the following active branches.
+This still translates into 3 branches.
+For example, given the last major release of 1.0, job-scheduler maintains the following.

 * **main**: The _next_ release, currently 1.1.
-This is the branch where all merges take place and code moves fast.
+This is the branch where all merges take place, and code moves fast.
+* **1.x**: A common parent branch for the series of 1.x releases.
+This is where 1.x patches will be made when `main` becomes 2.0.
 * **1.0**: The _current_ release, currently 1.0.
 This branch's parent is `1.x` to make future merges easier.
 'In between minor releases, only hotfixes (e.g. security) are backported to `1.0`.
 The next release out of this branch will be 1.0.1.

 ### Versioning